 NVIDIA GeForce GTX 460M SLI vs NVIDIA GeForce GTX 480M SLI

-NVIDIA GeForce GTX 460M SLI► remove
+NVIDIA GeForce GTX 460M SLI► remove from comparison

 The NVIDIA GeForce GTX 460M SLI consists of two high end DirectX 11 capable Geforce GTX460M cards connected with an SLI bridge.
 Therefore, it offers 2x 192 cores of the GF106 chip.
 Due to the alternating frame rendering (AFR), the SLI solution may suffer from micro stuttering in low fps ranges (around 30fps).
 Furthermore, the 2x1536 MB GDDR5 cant be added together as each card uses the same date in the graphics memory.